 We stopped and fished for some time at Rapid Lake, but had little success.
 The sun was a bit hot, but as clouds built up secondary to diurnal heating, we left the lake and headed uptrail towards Miller Lake.
-The grade was very gentle, and the expansive field before us seemed as a giant tabletop on a table with two legs that were shorter than the rest.
+The grade was very gentle, and the expansive field before us seemed as a giant tabletop, but one where the table had two legs that were shorter than the rest.
 Behind us, the views became better as we gained elevation.
 Around Miller Lake we ran into an old couple from New Zealand who were a total blast to talk to and loved the United States!
 God bless them!

 - Leaving Rapid Lake, exploring Miller Lake, and then leaving Miller Lake.
 Notice the New Zealanders!

 A brief stop at Miller Lake was a pain as it’s ensconced in boulders somewhat like Lake Donna beneath Pronghorn Peak.
 For that reason we spent little time there and moved uphill to Temple Lake.
 The outlet was shallow and wide with plenty of rocks, so we made our way along them and commenced with fishing.
 I caught a number of brook trout as brief rains passed through.
 My mom also had a great deal of success!

 - Approaching Temple Lake, fishing there, and then leaving it!